mayaanne/foundations/sprint-4/my-reflections-sprint-4.md

 "REP-ILL-IT"!

+## Problem Solving and Pseudocode

+**_Pick two problem solving techniques you would like to put into practice.
+Which ones have you chosen?_**

+Googling and asking peers for help.

+**_How will you implement these techniques into your day to day coding flow?
+How will you make sure that you actually do them?_**

+Google is the new bible, let's be honest.
+It has the answers to just about everything and I should be utilising it more than I am.
+Also, I'm afraid to ask my peers for help because I'm afraid to look as completely incompetent as I feel (which is VERY, VERY incompetent).
+But, alas, the process of progression will be a lot slower if I stay in this stubborn mindset.

 ## In addition to the challenge specific reflections, answer the following questions in your reflection:

 **_How confident are you with each of the Learning Competencies?_**